As industries and consumer expectations shift, logistics has morphed from a cost of doing business to a competitive advantage.

 Whether this is through shopping endless 3PL providers or going directly to the marketplace without a knowledgeable intermediary, transactional bidding is not the way to facilitate growth and improvement.

-Rather, it is crucial to vet and work with a trusted transportation partner that understands your business and can add continuous value.
+Instead, it is crucial to vet and work with a trusted transportation partner that understands your business and can add continuous value.

 You no longer need to settle for 3PLs that lack knowledge of your industry.
 Specialists are emerging in the logistics market to better service customer needs.
 Demand more value from your partners and forgo the historical “price war” mentality.
 You’ll achieve more optimal outcomes this way.